CSCS

 Shoulders and chest: Straight arms behind back

-Interlock fingers with palms facing each other.
+Interlock your fingers with your palms facing each other.

-Straighten the elbows fully.
+Straighten your elbows fully.

-Keep the head upright and neck relaxed.
+Keep your head upright and your neck relaxed.

 Straight arms behind back